Events and Wider Health & Wellbeing Engagement

 - Healthy Lifestyle Choices

-Within the three HWB domains aforementioned, already there is a wealth of curricular and extra-curricular activities that can be delivered.
-In addition, robust partnership work can be achieved between service providers and Education and with families at the heart.
-The link to the “How to ….Guide to Parent Partnership Engagement” outlines a process through which targeted inter-disciplinary forward planning can be achieved to effectively meet the specific HWB needs of individuals within individual establishments and families within any given locale.
+There is a wealth of curricular and extra-curricular activities that can be accessed to support Health & Wellbeing in school and the wider community.
+Wider community engagement at the heart of Health & Wellbeing can be supported by robust partnerships between education services and partners.
+In the primary sector the link “How to ….Guide to Parent Partnership Engagement” outlines how targeted inter-disciplinary forward planning can be achieved to effectively meet the specific HWB needs of establishments and their local communities.

 The Scottish Government support parental/family involvement in children’s learning.
 ‘Parents are the first and ongoing educators of their children and, as such, should receive information and support to help develop their child’s learning at home, in the community and at school.’

 Home School link letters help schools involve parents/carer givers and enable ongoing, two-way communication.
 These letters have age and stage appropriate suggestions and can be sent home with learners or uploaded to school websites.
 By utilising the Healthy Schools framework, individual schools are able to add their information about what is happening in their school/community once a month.